 a curious cryptogram

 Obv.
-CONSTA-NTINVS AVG laureate helmet and cuirassed bust right.
+CONSTA-NTINVS AVG helmeted and cuirassed bust right.

 Rev. ROMAE AETERNAE [To everlasting Rome, fifteen yearly vows (quindecennalia)] Roma std. r., shield in lap inscribed X/V